-When the news is grim, and the clamour of the Internet is harsh and cacophonous, I find it grounding, healing, and necessary to turn away from keyboard and screens, and be fully present in the tactile world: in the morning light sifting through the studio, in the rising of the wind through the trees behind, in the words slowly forming in ink on fresh white paper spread out on my wooden desktop.
+When the clamour of the world (and the Internet) grows harsh and cacophonous, I find it healing, grounding, and necessary to turn away from keyboards and screens, to ration the time I spend online, and to be fully present in the tactile world: in the morning light sifting through the studio, in the rising of the wind through the trees behind, in the words slowly forming in ink on fresh white paper spread out on my wooden desktop.

 Instead of flicking through Web pages, imbibing the Internet's manic energy and then coming offline feeling fractured and spent, I pull books from down the shelves and turn their rustling pages at a measured, more human pace...and my soul unclenches.
 My attention deepens.
 Something vital in me is quickened back to life.
-And yes, I am using a keyboard now to share these thoughts with you online, but it's not a full rejection of the Web I am after in my life.
+And yes, I am using a keyboard now to share these thoughts with you online, but it's not a full rejection of modern technology I'm after.
 It's proportion and balance.

 The Internet is a useful communication platform, and an increasingly important one...but books, oh, books are more than paper and ink.
 They are powerful medicine.
 Real books, I mean.
 Physical books, sitting on the dusty shelves of my studio and surrounding me like old friends, dog-earred and battered with love and use, their pages thick with margin notes and underlines.
 How could I ever doubt that art matters?
 Words have saved me over and over.
 Words are saving me right now.
 Books are what I turn to when the world grows dark, and they never fail to give me strength.

 This morning, for instance, Ben Okri asks me:

 "What hope is there for individual reality or authenticity, when the forces of violence and orthodoxy, the earthly powers of guns and bombs and manipulated public opinion make it impossible for us to be authentic and fulfilled human beings?"